Learning to Forgive Yourself in Recovery

 3. Have compassion and love for your past self.

 Nobody is perfect.
 You have made mistakes, but you’re only human and cannot expect yourself to live a life free from errors and missteps.

 The only thing to do now is to have compassion for yourself, as you would have for a dear friend who has made mistakes.

 4. Recognize morals and values now and act on them.

 Perhaps you’ve violated your morals and values in the past.
 But, again, no one is perfect.
 What matters is that you now recognize those moral values and adhere to them to the best of your ability.

 So, from now on, forgive yourself for your past mistakes and transgressions.

 5. Remember every day is a new start.

-Everyday is a new beginning and that it’s never too late to change or start over.
-Staying in the past is a conscious choice and not a very advisable one.
-Realize that today you can be the best version of yourself.
+Every day is a new beginning, and it’s never too late to change or start over.
+Staying in the past is a conscious choice; choose better for yourself.